dprint/dprint/docs/sponsor.md

 ### GitHub Sponsors

 I'm in the process of setting up a GitHub sponsors account for [dprint](https://github.com/dprint).
-If you would like to sponsor this way then please wait.
+If you would like to sponsor this way then please wait and subscribe to updates on [this issue](https://github.com/dprint/dprint/issues/204).

 ### PayPal